smcguire56/BrexitVsGoodFridayUnityGame/README.md

 Enemy firing and movement added, also fixed camera bug where it would not track the player after the player dies.

+# Current Dev update as of 25/10/2018

+Player now has a timer set up, later to add a graphic for this.

+# Current Dev update as of 2/11/2018

+Player can now toggle between second ability of an arrow, this arrow has longer range and speed.

 Brexit Vs Good Friday
 Created by - Cian Gannon